 IRS audits are a real possibility for anyone who has traded cryptocurrencies.
-Our guest today is Alex Kugelman, a tax controversy lawyer with an abundance of knowledge concerning cryptocurrency audits.
-He’s here to share his expertise on IRS cryptocurrency audits, including risk reduction strategies as well as enforcement predictions and misconceptions.
+Tax controversy lawyer Alex Kugelman has an abundance of knowledge concerning cryptocurrency audits.
+He joined the BitcoinTaxes podcast to share his expertise on IRS cryptocurrency audits, including risk reduction strategies as well as enforcement predictions and misconceptions.

 Alex Kugelman specializes in IRS audits.
 His experience includes four years of Federal government court experience at the U.S. Tax Court and a U.S. District Court.
 [00:40]